Geopolitical Report ISSN 2785-2598 Volume 21 Issue 3

 2) Ensure the protection of the Sea Lines of maritime communications that pass through the Asia-Pacific region, with particular attention to the Malacca, Luzon, and Taiwan bottlenecks, which are obligatory passages of the Malacca route, one of the most important routes for the international market.

-3) Support Japan in its dispute against Beijing for control of the oil and gas energy fields in the East China Sea, which represent indispensable resources for Tokyo to satisfy the energy demand of its industrial apparatus partially.
+3) Support Japan in its dispute against Beijing for control of the oil and gas energy fields in the East China Sea, which represent indispensable resources for Tokyo to partially satisfy the energy demand of its industrial apparatus.

 For the United States, the Rimapac 2022 manoeuvre, like the previous Balikatan 2022 and Valiant Shield 22 exercises, constitutes, together with the maintenance of diplomatic dialogue with the Asia-Pacific countries, an indispensable piece in the implementation of the containment policy against the increasing assertiveness of the People’s Republic of China, in the vicinity of the first island chain.